 As its name suggests, EuropaBio's primary focuses on the European Union, but due to the global character of the biotech business, it also represents its members in transatlantic and worldwide forums.

 Who We Are

-EuropaBio represents corporate and associate members across sectors, plus national and regional biotechnology associations which, in turn, represent over 1800 biotech SMEs.
+EuropaBio represents corporate and associate members across sectors, plus national and regional biotechnology associations which, in turn, represent over 2600 biotech companies, 2300 out of them are SMEs.
 EuropaBio has a Board of Management made up of representatives of member companies.
 The board is supported by the EuropaBio team who carry out day to day activities and is managed by a Director General.

 Two main segments of Biotechnology are represented through sectoral councils: Healthcare (Red Biotech) and Industrial (White Biotech).
 Experts from member companies actively participate in working groups and task forces which cover a wide range of issues and concerns particular to their industry.
 Each council, working group or task force is chaired by a member and is coordinated by a EuropaBio staff member.

 EuropaBio is a founding member of the International Council of Biotech Associations (ICBA).

 Head of Public Affairs Europe & Global Business Franchises, representing Novartis

 Managing Director, representing Deutsche Industrievereinigung Biotechnologie (DIB)